esu75/Crowfunding_Analysis_project/README.md

 step 17:
-Using Excel to evaluated the following values for successful, and unsuccessful campaigns:
+Using Excel evaluated the following values for successful, and unsuccessful campaigns:

 The mean number of backers